 2 Carat Diamond Ring Guide: Updated Price & Size Charts

 By Devin Jones

 Getting a great deal on a 2 carat diamond requires more than just a basic understanding of the 4 C’s.
-That’s why we created this comprehensive guide to help you avoid overpaying on your big purchase and to ensure you pick out the perfect stone for you or your loved one.
+That’s why we created this comprehensive guide to help you avoid overpaying on your big purchase.

 Below are two examples of diamonds with significantly different quality characteristics and price tags.
 One of the diamonds is a D color (the highest and most expensive color grade) with a VVS1 clarity grade (very, very slightly included), while the other is a K color diamond with significantly more flaws (inclusions).
 You can probably guess which one costs over $50,000 and which costs less than $10,000 just by looking at them.